Staff Prep 01: Postgres Schema Design Under Constraints

 FOR EACH ROW EXECUTE FUNCTION increment_user_order_count();

 The trigger keeps order_count consistent automatically.
-The trade-off: every INSERT into orders now takes a row lock on the corresponding user row.
-At high insert rates on the same user, this becomes a bottleneck.
+Trade-off: every INSERT into orders now takes a row lock on the matching user row.
+At high insert rates against a single user, this becomes your bottleneck.
+I've been burned by this on a SaaS tenant with one power user.
 Know your write patterns before denormalising counters.

 Data types: precision matters

 Wrong data types are silent performance killers.
-The common mistakes at the Staff level:
+The ones I see most often at review time:

 sql